mohamadre3a/fidibo-book-dataset/README.md

 * isbn - ISBN of books
 * paper_price - Price of paper books which is more expensive than fidibo price
 * price - Actual price of books in fidibo website
+* page - number of pages in paper book
+* rating - rating of book voted by users in fidibo website
 * publisher - Publisher of books in persian

+## Todo

+* add sql format
+* add rating count column